thinkb4/a-walk-in-graphql/lessons/day_02/day_02.md

 ## Arguments

 On [Day 01](../day_01/day_01.md) we learned [queries](../day_01/day_01.md#query) and [resolvers](../day_01/day_01.md#resolver)., and we also learned how to ask for a subset of scalars from a given object (or each one of a list of objects).
-But what if we want to request a specific subset of records based on it's values (filtering) or tell the server to perform a specific data transformation on a specific field?
+But what if we want to request a specific subset of records based on its values (filtering) or tell the server to perform a specific data transformation on a specific field?
 Here's where `arguments` comes into play.

-Imagine a scenario where the underlying persistance system returns a collection of rows we usually filter with a url querystring param on a REST request.
+Imagine a scenario where the underlying persistence system returns a collection of rows, we usually filter with a URL query string param on a REST request.

 Given the following request: